navariltd/navari_rfq_opening/README.md

 ## RFQ Opening Process

-Extensions for ERPNext Request for proposal and Supplier Quotation Opening Process.
+Extensions for ERPNext Request for Proposal and Supplier Quotation Opening Process.

 ### Installation